AudioKit/AudioKit/docs/MigrationGuide-4.x-to-5.0.md

-# AudioKit 5 Migration Guide
+# AudioKit 4.x to 5.0 Migration Guide

 AudioKit 5 is still in development, and in order to ensure high quality, some parts of AudioKit 4 have been removed, so the first step in migrating to AudioKit 5 is to determine whether what you used in AudioKit 4 is still available.